 The construction company org chart is a graphical depiction of the roles and structure of the organization.
 Using an org chart, staffs and stakeholders can clearly recognize the operational relationships, so that they know how does the company work.

 Generally, a construction company contains basic function units including:

 HR, Purchasing, Project, Engineering, Finacial, and Marketing department.

-Below are specific roles and responsibilities of each department:
+Below are the specific roles and responsibilities of each department:

 The financial department is responsible for management of the company’s cash flow and ensuring there are sufficient funds available to meet the day to day payments.